MakeSchool-Tutorials/Makestagram-Swift-V3/P22-Enum-Router/content.md

 }
 ```

 Our root case won't need any associated values, so we don't have to worry about for this case.
-However, if we want to access the root location, we'll need to be able to convert the case into a `FIRDatabaseReference`.
-We'll add a function within our `MGLocation` enum that returns a `FIRDatabaseReference` for each specific case.
+However, if we want to access the root location, we'll need to be able to convert the case into a `DatabaseReference`.
+We'll add a function within our `MGLocation` enum that returns a `DatabaseReference` for each specific case.

 > [action]
 Add the following function right below the root case: